 The information collected would be processed to assess the sanitation situation in the city (or of the defined catchment area) and generate a City FSM Score supported by a detailed assessment report, which serves as a starting point to identify areas demanding greater attention.
 Once the sanitation situation is assessed, the non-personal information collected, would be processed to help you identify areas for improvement and plan for technical, regulatory, financial, and infrastructural initiatives to safely manage the faecal sludge generated in the city and improve service delivery.

-The FSM Toolbox is structured and developed in such a way that it follows the global principles of general data protection regulation, namely:
+The Toolbox by FSMA is structured and developed in such a way that it follows the global principles of general data protection regulation, namely:

 The data provide by you and the output generated by the tool using your data would be only accessible by you.
 The data would be shared with other users on the platform only if you choose to share your information on the public domain.
 On the output page of each tool, the tool will ask you for your consent for sharing the data.
 Upon your consent, the tool will then make the information regarding your city publicly available.
 Anyone signed in and using the platform would then have access to your data.
 Majority of the users with whom the data will be shared are either donor agencies, city planners, engineers and consultants.